ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 ## Understand the implementation

-Due to the batteries included nature of the Ballerina language, there is no need to add any third-party libraries to implement a RESTful API.
+Due to the batteries-included nature of the Ballerina language, there is no need to add third-party libraries to implement a RESTful API.
 The Ballerina library itself is adequate.

 This guide will walk you through creating a RESTful API with two endpoints.
 In this API, you will be writing a simple CRUD-like RESTful service.
 The sample is built around a set of COVID-19 data.
 Following are the URLs of each of the endpoints.